nroumiantzeff/nroumiantzeff.github.io/README.md

 # nroumiantzeff.github.io

+js-metalization: a JavaScript Metal-Language with with intrinsic point-free composition and declarative specifiction and implementation of functions, interfaces and name-spaces

 js-effectuality: a unique pure functional type to abstract any side-effect, beyond Monads and Hughes Arrow

 pullpush.js: Pull Push Functional Reactive Programming Engine